Destruction of Ukrainian Orthodox Churches in Eastern Poland: Background

-At the start of the year 1918, there were 370 Ukrainian Orthodox Churches, in the Kholm and Pidliashia regions, upon the declaration of Polish independence in 1918, around 320 of them were immediately converted to Roman Catholic Churches and the remainder were closed or destroyed.
-Only 50 Orthodox Churches remained for practice by an Orthodox population of an estimated 230,000.

-In response to the remaining Orthodox faithful whose refusal to convert was perceived as obstinate, the Polish authorities launched a campaign to convert "the Ukrainian Orthodox faithful to Roman Catholicism."
+At the start of 1918, there were 370 Ukrainian Orthodox Churches in the Kholm and Pidliashia regions.
+Upon the declaration of Polish independence,later that year, around 320 of these churches were immediately converted to Roman Catholic churches, while the remainder were closed or destroyed.
+Only 50 Orthodox Churches remained for an Orthodox population estimated at 230,000.
+In response to the remaining Orthodox faithful, whose refusal to convert was perceived as obstinacy, the Polish authorities launched a campaign to convert "the Ukrainian Orthodox faithful to Roman Catholicism."

-The resistance of the local population against efforts to convert led to the introduction of a policy of "revinidication".
-In 1938 a coordinating committee was formed and headed by General J. Morawinski who was delegated the role of implementing the plans, bolstered by the help of military garrisons.

-Acting in conjunction with the Coordinating Committee, the Polish press echoed calls demanding that Ukrainian Orthodox Churches start using Polish during liturgies and catechism classes, and introduced a new calendar for celebrating "Ukrainian religious feasts".
-Calls were also issued for Orthodox children to attend Mass in Roman Catholic churches and public assemblies were convened during which "resolutions were passed to destroy Ukrainian orthodox churches".
+Resistance of the local population to these efforts led to the introduction of a policy of "revinidication".
+In 1938, a coordinating committee was formed and headed by General J. Morawinski, who was delegated to implement the plans, supported by military garrisons.
+Acting in conjunction with the Coordinating Committee, the Polish press echoed calls for Ukrainian Orthodox Churches to begin using Polish during liturgies and catechism classes, and introduced a new calendar for celebrating "Ukrainian religious feasts".
+Calls were also made for Orthodox children to attend Mass in Roman Catholic churches, and public assemblies were convened at which "resolutions were passed to destroy Ukrainian orthodox churches".

-In 1938 the Polish government issued an order instituting the use of Polish during sermons, in protest Ukrainian priests stopped giving sermons altogether.
-In July 1938, The Polish Parliament (Sejm) was the scene of protest, when Ukrainian members of parliament including the Orthodox Priest Reverend Martyn Volkov (Sarny), Stepan Skrypnyk and the Ukrainian Catholic Stepan Baran lodged a number of complaints "against the convention between Poland and the Vatican".
+In 1938, the Polish government issued an order mandating the use of Polish during sermons.
+In protest, Ukrainian priests stopped giving sermons altogether.
+In July 1938, the Polish parliament was the scene of protest when Ukrainian members, including the Orthodox priest Reverend Martyn Volkov (Sarny), Stepan Skrypnyk and the Ukrainian Catholic Stepan Baran, lodged multiple complaints "against the convention between Poland and the Vatican".
 Similarly, protests were also lodged by Ukrainian delegates Ostap Lutsky and deputy senator Mykola Maslov on 14 July 1938.
+During the session of Parliament, Sejm Deputy Baran declared: